 Best pregnancy-safe shampoo for eczema-prone skin

 This formula is safe enough for Baby to use, so you know it’s safe for you to use!
 It’s also ideal for sensitive skin, thanks to the organic calendula that helps soothe—it’s another National Eczema Association approved pick.

 Best pregnancy-safe clarifying shampoo

-Whether you struggle with oily roots, you like to load on the styling products, or you simply like to stretch the time between washes (who doesn’t?), this shampoo is ideal for giving your strands a fresh start.
+Whether you struggle with oily roots, load on the styling products, or you simply stretch the time between washes (who doesn’t?), this shampoo is ideal for giving your strands a fresh start.
 The clarifying formula pulls away build-up from products, dirt, and oil, but also from pollutants, hard water deposits and chlorine—all without the use of sulfates, parabens, phthalates, or synthetic fragrances.
 Instead, take a whiff of Ylang Ylang, oakmoss, and cucumber scents while you wash your hair.